• Skip to primary navigation

 • Make the filling: You will need two bowls for the fillings.
 To one of the bowls, add the cream cheese, butter and vanilla and mix until well combined then set aside.
 To the next bowl which should be larger, add the raspberries, granulated sugar and cornflour and also mix until combined.

 • Tightly roll up the dough and cut into even rolls (firstly, mark where you want to cut with a knife).
 This part can be slightly messy as the raspberries may leak out in places.
-Place the cut rolls in a baking dish and ensure there is equal space between them all as they will expand.
+Place the cut rolls in a baking dish (approximately 11 x 8) and ensure there is equal space between them all as they will expand.
 Cover them and place them somewhere warm and draft free for 1 – 2 hours.

 • Make the glaze: Whisk the icing sugar and milk together and drizzle or spread over the warm rolls.
 Cover with foil until you’re ready to serve.